 Eq.
 (3) is the prediction of the experiment at depth required for Stolt-Claerbout III Migration in a discontinuous medium.
-Please see Weglein et al., (2016) for the detail on the extensions (in concept and capability) within eq.
-(3) to accommodate any geometry in structure (including curved surfaces and pinch-outs) and to then automatically perform amplitude analysis.
-Those forms of eq.
-(3) provide the current high-water mark of migration and inversion (migration-inversion) capability and effectiveness.
+Please see Weglein et al, 2016 for the detail on the extensions (in concept and capability) within equation (3) to accommodate any geometry in structure (including curved surfaces and pinch-outs) and to then automatically perform amplitude analysis.
+Those forms of Equation (3) provide the current high-water mark of migration and inversion (migration-inversion) capability and effectiveness.
 That suite of capabilities is not possible to achieve with Claerbout II imaging, and its RTM and least-squared RTM extensions.

-G_0^{DN} in eq.
-(3) is the Green's function for discontinuous media (in a finite volume) that (in order to not need data at the lower surface at some finite depth in the earth) is arranged to vanish along with its normal derivative on the lower surface of the finite volume.
+G_0^{DN} in Equation (3) is the Green's function for discontinuous media (in a finite volume) that (in order to not need data at the lower surface at some finite depth in the earth) is arranged to vanish along with its normal derivative on the lower surface of the finite volume.
 Please note that $dS_g = dx_g^l$ and $dS_s = dx_s^l$ in a 2D prediction, with data on a line.
 An integral of eq.
 (3) with $z_g = z_s$ over ω produces the predicted experiment at t = 0 and SCIII migration.

-Summary for Stolt CIII migration for Heterogeneous and Discontinuous Media in a layered medium with data consisting of primaries and multiples first time, how the actual individual recorded events (within the recorded data on the measurement surface) contribute to the predicted coincident source and receiver experiment at depth, and to each individual event in that predicted experiment.
-The predicted experiment at depth consists of its own primaries and multiples, with its own predicted singly or multiply reflected events, respectively.
+Summary for Stolt CIII migration for Heterogeneous and Discontinuous Media in a layered medium with data consisting of primaries and multiples

+The analytic analysis of eq.
+(3) for a layered medium is found in Weglein (2016), [following Liu and Weglein (2014)] and demonstrates, for the first time, how the actual individual recorded events (within the recorded data on the measurement surface) contribute to the predicted coincident source and receiver experiment at depth, and to each individual event in that predicted experiment.
+The predicated experiment at depth consists of its own primaries and multiples, with its own predicated singly or multiply reflected events, respectively.
 That analysis in Weglein (2016) output the source and receiver experiments predicted both above and below each reflector.